oVirt/buildcontainer/README.md

 ## Building

-You can build  and push the containers easily using `docker-compose`:
+You can build  and push the containers easily using `docker compose`:

 ```
-docker-compose build
+docker compose build
-docker-compose push
+docker compose push
 ```